-What Is Transcreation?
+What is Transcreation?

 Transcreation is the practice of taking source material and adapting or recreating it within the context of a target language, ensuring that the core message evokes an ideal emotional response in the local audience.
 Emotional impact is the ultimate priority here, and that’s one reason why transcreation is so popular in the marketing translation space.
-It’s most often used to adapt campaign or brand taglines to be more appropriate for local audiences around the world.
+It’s most often used to adapt campaign or brand taglines to be more appropriate for local audiences worldwide.

-Don’t pay a premium for transcreation when excellent localization will do.
+You shouldn’t have to pay a premium for transcreation when excellent localization will do.

 How Is Transcreation Different from Translation?

 First, transcreation could be seen more as copywriting than as translation.
 It’s a service performed primarily by in-market writers, not linguists.
+Writers take your source material, in addition to other creative resources, and transform your marketing slogan or tagline into something entirely new (but equally salient) in their native language.
 That’s why transcreation is often synonymized with “cross-market copywriting” and “international copy adaptation.”
-Writers take your source material, in addition to other creative resources, and transform your marketing slogan or tagline into something entirely new (but equally salient) in their native language.

 Example: Spider-Man India remains one of the best examples of successful transcreation to date.
 Gotham Entertainment Group collaborated with Marvel Comics in 2004 to bring Spider-Man to South Asia—with a few significant twists.
 Spider-Man is now a native-born Indian by the name of Pavitr Prabhakar.
 He wears a dhoti and battles man-eating Rakshasa demons from Hindu mythological fame.
 Spider-Man India is essentially a reinvention of the original Spider-Man comic—which is exactly what happens during the transcreation process for all content, from video games to car models.

 When Is Transcreation Necessary?

+The first big question from most is, “What is transcreation?”
+The second is “Why is it necessary?”
 Transcreation is a specialty service, and most experienced companies treat it as such.
 We recommend using transcreation sparingly.
 High-quality translation is the standard for most content, from marketing copy to software interfaces, and should form the backbone of your localization strategy.
 If you’re displeased with unnatural-sounding or error-filled translations from your current LSP, it’s time to get a better team of linguists—not to invest in transcreation.

 How Can I Maximize My Global Content ROI?

 In actuality, maximizing ROI with global marketing content is difficult.
 Like with social media localization, many completed assets don’t pull enough value to justify the expense of translating them.
-Even when localizing most of your content with great translators, you need to make sure you’re running an optimized localization process that’s set up to maximize your return.
+Even when localizing most of your content with great translators, you need to make sure you’re running an optimized localization process set up to maximize your return.